elgw/deconwolf/USAGE.md

 > [!CAUTION]
 > By default, the pixel values of the output image will be scaled to
 > make most out of the 16-bit image format.
 If absolute intensities matter,
-> please read on the possible ways to handle that below.
+> please read about the various output options below.

 For a list of the available command line options, please see: